BIVROST/360WebPlayer/README.md

 	* "horizontal" (default) - all sides of the cube are in one line in the order; left, right, down, up, back, front.
 OBRX uses this format.
 	* "two-by-three" - sides are in two rows: left, right, down and up, bottom, front.
 Facebook 360 videos use this format.
+	* "facebook" - the same as in two-by-three, but rotated and each face is cropped by 1%.
 	* "horizontal-cross" - sides are in a cross with bottom, right, front and left in the middle row; up is in the top row and down in the bottom.
 	* "vertical-cross" - up is in the first row, bottom, right and front in the second, left in the third and down in the fourth.
 ATI CubeMapGen uses this format.
-	* custom - you can specify any alignment with a simple description string.
+	* custom - advanced, please use presets if possible; you can specify any alignment with a simple description string.
 The order string is an 2d array of face names in the order they appear on the texture.
 The rows are separated by "," and the faces are one letter acronyms (also accepts capital letters):

 		*  "f" - front
 		*  "b" - back